drago87/ST-Character-Maker/SillyTavern Character Maker/Variabels.md

 privatesFemale
 privatesMale
-chatGroup - will probably never use user - will probably never use
+chatGroup - will probably never use user - Yes or No. Yes the user is a character.
+No the user is a Narrator

 species
 nationality